Carl Mays: Later career

 In a 15-year career with the Boston Red Sox, New York Yankees, Cincinnati Reds, and New York Giants, Mays compiled a 207–126 record with 29 shutouts, 862 strikeouts and a 2.92 earned run average when the league average was 3.48.
 He won twenty or more games five times.
-He was also noted for his skills with a bat, hitting five home runs, recording 110 runs batted in, and sporting a lifetime .268 batting average—an unusually high mark for a pitcher.
+He was also noted for his skills with a bat, hitting five home runs, recording 111 runs batted in, and sporting a lifetime .268 batting average—an unusually high mark for a pitcher.
 Mays is the only Red Sox pitcher to toss two nine-inning complete game victories on the same day, as he beat the Philadelphia Athletics 12–0 and 4–1 on August 30, 1918.
 Those wins put the Red Sox one step from clinching the league championship, as they led Cleveland by 3 1/2 games with four remaining to play.

-Later years
+Later years and death

 After his playing career, Mays was the owner and operator of a baseball school in Oregon; among his most notable attendees was Johnny Pesky.
 Mays also worked as a scout for the Cleveland Indians, Milwaukee / Atlanta Braves, and Kansas City Royals.
 In addition, his stepson, Jerry Bartow, coached baseball at Hoover High School in San Diego, and each spring Mays made the trip from Oregon to volunteer as a mentor and assistant coach.
 In an interview, Mays said he especially enjoyed working with young pitchers, but that he regarded his most important task as teaching members of the team how to play the game safely.

-He died in El Cajon, California, and is buried in River View Cemetery, Portland, Oregon (Sec.
+He died on April 4, 1971, in El Cajon, California, and is buried in River View Cemetery, Portland, Oregon (Sec.
 13, Lot 49, Sp.
 7).
-His distant cousin, Joe Mays, was a Major League pitcher from 1999 to 2006.

 Family

 After the 1918 World Series, Mays married Marjorie Fredricka Madden, a graduate of the New England Conservatory of Music whom he had met during his rookie season.
 They were the parents of two children, Carl Jr. (1925–2017) and Elizabeth (Betty).
 His second wife was Esther Ugstead (1907–1990).
+All-Star pitcher Joe Mays, who played for the Minnesota Twins, Kansas City Royals, and Cincinnati Reds from 1999 to 2006, is a distant cousin of Mays.